Launch Parties

 The first family party was organized by Dr. Ed Cheng, and took place

 at the Astronaut Hall of Fame.
-It was a great evening with
+It was a great evening with food and fun,

 and took place on Saturday 5/9/9.

 Jan Poets returned from Aruba for the launch.
-Here, he
+Here, he interviews

 Frank "Cepi" Cepollina, who is my boss.
-They are in front of
+They are in front of one

 of the astronaut trainers used for the previous mission.